multani/gcp-changelog/content/google-kubernetes-engine/index.md

 ### Feature

 On clusters with GKE Dataplane V2 that are on GKE version 1.34 and later, the [ptp plugin](https://www.cni.dev/plugins/current/main/ptp) is removed from the Container Network Interface (CNI) path.
 Pods that are created on new nodes have interfaces named `lxc[INTERFACE_HASH]` instead of `gke[INTERFACE_HASH]`.
 Additionally, the CNI configuration is moving from the `netd` DaemonSet to the `cni-writer` container in the `anetd` DaemonSet.
 For more information, see [Overview of GKE Dataplane V2](https://cloud.google.com/kubernetes-engine/docs/concepts/dataplane-v2#introduction).

-### Feature

-GKE alpha clusters enable all alpha and the default beta feature gates, which help you to test and validate upcoming Kubernetes capabilities.
-You can now modify the feature gates to enable or disable differently from the default values, which provides more granular control when leveraging these experimental features.
-Note that alpha clusters shouldn't be used for production workloads to ensure that your workloads remain stable and performant.
-For more information, see [Alpha clusters](https://cloud.google.com/kubernetes-engine/docs/concepts/alpha-clusters).

 ---
 ## 2025-09-03